mozilla/glean/docs/user/reference/metrics/string.md

 Get the recorded value for a given string metric.
 Returns the string if data is stored.
 Returns a language-specific empty/null value if no data is stored.
+Has an optional argument to specify the name of the ping you wish to retrieve data from, except in Rust where it's required. `None` or no argument will default to the first value found for `send_in_pings`.

 The recorded value may have been truncated.
 See ["Limits"](#limits) section above.